openspim/openspim.github.io/µOpenSPIM.md

 ## How to set up µManager for µOpenSPIM?
 -   Click [here](/µOpenSPIM_µManager-configuration) if you have never created a working .cfg file with µManager before or/and want to get guidance on configuring multiple cameras or the Arduino UNO for µManager.

-## Installation and start-up of the µOpenSPIM
+## Installation and start-up of µOpenSPIM
 -   Right now µOpenSPIM is in its beta stage and works with µManager gamma1 20210504 for Windows (nightly build 04 May 2021).
 1. Please download and install the [64-bit](https://valelab4.ucsf.edu/~MM/nightlyBuilds/2.0.0-gamma/Windows/MMSetup_64bit_2.0.0-gamma1_20210504.exe) or [32-bit](https://valelab4.ucsf.edu/~MM/nightlyBuilds/2.0.0-gamma/Windows/MMSetup_32bit_2.0.0-gamma1_20210504.exe) build of [µManager](https://micro-manager.org/) and follow its *Hardware Configuration Wizard* to create a functional configuration file (.cfg) that allows µManager to control the OpenSPIM hardware.
 On the first time startup of µOpenSPIM users will be asked to select the file location of µManager.
 2.  <strong>[Download](https://openspim.org/%C2%B5OpenSPIM)</strong> and unzip the µOpenSPIM folder into any directory and start the application using the *µOpenSPIM.exe* file.